CGuichard/crud-js/README.md

 ## <a name="workflows-ci"></a> Workflows/CI

-We're currently working to adopt continuous integration with [GitHub Actions](https://github.com/features/actions).
-It is in development and not ready at the moment.
-We are working on integrating the following workflows:
+We're working to adopt continuous integration with [GitHub Actions](https://github.com/features/actions).
+We are currently using the following workflows:

 - **Release CI**: Deploys the release on a specific branch (example: "release/v1") on tag push.